 Recognizing that our University is part of a residential neighborhood, it is important that members of the University community abide by these guidelines when they are on and off campus to help protect and respect the health and safety of our community neighbors.

 To report an incident of a student not abiding by these guidelines, please submit an incident report on the portal.
-To report an incident of a faculty or staff member not abiding by these guidelines, please contact Human Resources at firstname.lastname@example.org.
+To report a faculty or staff member not abiding by these guidelines, please speak with your supervisor or department head.

-Regarding campus visitors: It is incumbent on the designated hosts to share with their respective campus visitors this campus plan and the University’s expectations regarding personal health responsibility, in order to maintain the wellness of the University community.
+Regarding campus visitors: It is incumbent on the designated hosts to share with their respective campus visitors these guidelines and the University’s expectations regarding personal health responsibility.
 See the Events and Visitors section of this plan for more detail.

 Since the primary source of transmission for COVID-19 is through respiratory droplets, all students, faculty, staff, visitors, and residents are asked to pay particular attention to their respiratory etiquette to minimize the spread of droplets.

 If you are not wearing a mask, cover your cough or sneeze with a tissue and then throw it away.
 Wash your hands afterward.
 If a tissue is not available, cough or sneeze into your elbow.

 According to the CDC, COVID-19 is spread most frequently through respiratory droplets.
 Cloth face coverings are critical in helping to stop the spread of the virus.
 Remember, by wearing a face mask, you are protecting those around you.
 It is a simple step that can prevent you from unknowingly spreading the virus to others (even when you do not have any symptoms).